Ferries from

 A passport is not required for Irish and British citizens travelling between Ireland and England, as both countries are part of the Common Travel Area (CTA).
 However, airlines and ferry operators may require a valid photo ID (such as a passport or driving license) for check-in.
 Non-Irish and non-British citizens must carry a passport, and depending on nationality, a UK visa may be required.

-Ferries from Northern Ireland to England
+Ferries from Ireland to England

 Why use Direct Ferries?